 Dr.Thomson Fontaine a well respected and leading Economist in World Economy.
 Also plays a pivotal role as policy advisor to governments globally.
 With his area of expertise as former International Monetary fund (IMF) Economist, he is a wiz at turning countries economy around.

 It’s no surprise then, when he was sought out by the United Kingdom and appointed Senior Economic and Financial Management Advisor to the transitional government of South Sudan.
-He’s held this position since May of 2017.
-Having just returned to South Sudan following a three week furlough; he returned to Dominica within days of Hurricane Irma posing a threat to the region.
+A position he’s held since May of 2017.
+Having just returned to South Sudan following a three week furlough; he returned to Dominica within days of Hurricane Irma which posed quite a threat to the region.

-Always willing to step up and offer his services where needed, he volunteered to report from Q 95 with up to the date coverage on Hurricane Irma as it approached : A former Geography teacher well suited for the task with comprehensive knowledge of the region, weather patterns and formation of hurricanes: exhibited proficiency in tracking of the hurricane and breaking down the science of the weather system in a way that the average person could comprehend.
+Always willing to step up and offer his services where needed, he volunteered to report from Q 95 with up to the date coverage on Hurricane Irma as it approached : A former Geography teacher, he is well suited for the task with a comprehensive knowledge of the region, weather patterns and formation of hurricanes: exhibited proficiency in tracking of the hurricane and breaking down the science of the weather system in a way that the average person could comprehend.

 From their origin and how they develop into the different types of storms based on their location.
 Simplistic yet scientific from a meteorologist stand point.
 Maintaining a high level of professionalism in reporting the sequence of event.
 So much so, the BBC, Weather Channel broadcasting net work and other affiliates took notice.